jingwenzhang1118/jingwenzhang1118/research.md

 <hr>

 ## Charitable CEOs
-<div style="background-color: whitesmoke; color: black; font-size: 17px; text-align: justify">Do charitable CEOs taking positions in charities make corporate decisions differently?
+<div class="headline">Do charitable CEOs taking positions in charities make corporate decisions differently?
 Do they care more about their employees and deliver better ESG performance?
 The answer is YES.
 </div>

 <p>